 D.C.
 Hamilton is a highly accomplished filmmaker.
 If you have an affinity for thought-provoking time loop narratives, “The Fare,” is a cinematic gem directed by Hamilton.
-Known for his involvement in notable television productions like “It’s Always Sunny in Philadelphia,” “Up All Night,” and “Friday Night Lights,” Hamilton displays his directorial prowess in this psychological mystery with intricate romantic undertones.
+Known for his involvement in television productions like “It’s Always Sunny in Philadelphia,” “Up All Night,” and “Friday Night Lights,” Hamilton gets busy in this psychological mystery with intricate romantic undertones.

 “The Fare” captures the essence of classic storytelling with a subtle nod to “The Twilight Zone.”
 The deliberate use of black and white at the outset provides a seamless transition as color gradually permeates the frame, symbolically mirroring the unfolding narrative.
-This film captivates the audience with its circular quest for answers, expertly weaving a labyrinth of unanswered questions.
+This film grabs at your memory with its circular quest for answers, while making sure it leaves you with enough to question afterward.

-In the confined setting of the film inside a taxi cab, there is actually a lot happening and the narrative is worth your attention.
+In the confined setting of the film inside a taxi cab, there is actually a lot happening, and the narrative moves along with steady beats that claim its hold on you with the drama it unfolds.

 The Fare movie is cast with stars Gino Anthony Pesi as Harris.
 The film’s writer, Brinna Kelly, plays the mysterious woman, Penny, and the story begins on a dark road.
 Harris picks her up from a weird and remote location.
 Her destination is much the same and they chat about this and that during the drive.
-Soon enough, it’s obvious that once Penny suddenly disappears into thin air and Penny is once again picked up in eerily similar circumstances, something is going on.
+Soon enough, it’s obvious that once Penny suddenly disappears into thin air Penny is once again picked up in eerily similar circumstances.
+Something is going on.

 The exchanges between the two characters as they whirl around in an endless loop, intertwined with the pulsating hum of the radio and the fervent directives from Harris’ boss, all serve as tantalizing clues.
 What hidden force ensnares Harris and Penny in this maddening time warp?
 Why does their destination remain perpetually out of reach?